n00b69/woa-lisa/guide/3-install.md

 ```

 > [!Note]
-> If you are facing issues (e.g your device does not enter mass storage mode or cannot boot into the modified recovery), follow [the steps described in this guide](/guide/troubleshooting.md#mass-storage-mode-does-not-work) for analternative way of entering mass storage mode.
+> If you are facing issues (e.g your device does not enter mass storage mode or cannot boot into the modified recovery), follow [the steps described in this guide](/guide/troubleshooting.md#mass-storage-mode-does-not-work) for an alternative way of entering mass storage mode.

 ### Diskpart
 > [!WARNING]